How Attachment Therapy Helps Build Stronger Family Relationships

 Insecure attachment is often divided into three categories: anxious, avoidant, and disorganized.

-An anxious attachment pattern can make children uncertain about their caregiver's reliability.
+An anxious attachment pattern is developed when a child is uncertain about their caregiver's reliability.
 They may be clingy, overly dependent, or live with separation anxiety.
 This attachment style can result in heightened sensitivity to perceived threats and difficulties with emotional regulation.

 Children with an avoidant attachment pattern may appear independent but avoid emotional closeness because they do not trust their caregivers.
 A person with emotional detachment may have difficulty seeking help or expressing emotions.